cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ![](/images/addsshkey.png)

-4. You will then be able to start a CloudLinux OS Droplet using the image.
+4. You will then be able to start a CloudLinux OS Shared Droplet using the image.

    :::tip Note
    Your Droplet will be created in the same datacenter that your custom image resides in.